AmitKus/Notes/_notes/_15_Courses/CUDA Mode.md

 **How to run Triton**
 Unlike with CUDA, we can debug Triton kernels just like any CPU program, if we set the environment variable `TRITON_INTERPRET = 1`.

+### Programming model

+With CUDA, we decompose the computation in 2 levels: First into blocks, then each block further into threads.
+All threads in a block run on the same SM and share the same Shared Memory.
+And each thread computes on **scalars**.

+In Triton, we decompose the computation only in 1 level: Into blocks.
+There is no further decomposition into threads. **Triton requires us to perform operations on vectors**.
+Also, we don't need to and are not able to manage the shared memory.
+Triton does that automatically.

+Example:

+Let's say we want to add `x` and `y`, which are vectors of size 8, and save the output into `z` (also size 8).
+Let's use blocks of size 4, so we have `8 / 4 = 2` blocks.

+- Cuda runs 2 blocks, each with 4 threads.
+Each of the 8 threads computes a single position, e.g. `z[0] = x[0] + y[0]`

+- Triton also runs 2 blocks, which each performs vectorized addition.
+The vector size is the block size, which is 4.
+E.g. `z[0:3] = x[0:3] + y[0:3]`